naz-hage/ntools/docs/setup.md

 Write-OutputMessage $fileName "EmtpyLine"
 ```

-This script sets up the development environment for your project, installs `NTools` and the necessary development tools, and sets the development environment variables.
+This script sets up the development environment for your project, installs `ntools` and the necessary development tools, and sets the development environment variables.

 A file called [`nbuild.targets`](./ntools/nbuild-targets.md) is required in the solution folder.
 This file imports the `common.targets` file located in the `$(ProgramFiles)\Nbuild` folder.
-The `NTools` repository includes multiple target files, which can be found in the `nbuild-targets.md` file.
+The `ntools` repository includes multiple target files, which can be found in the `nbuild-targets.md` file.